Russia Work Permit

 Other Russia Work Permit Info

-To be successful in your Russia job search and getting the job you want, you need to prepare a Russian cover letter and Russian CV which you must email instantly to the prospective employers selected during a job search in Russia.
+To be successful in your Russia job search and get the job you want, you need to prepare a Russian cover letter and Russian CV which you must email instantly to the prospective employers selected during a job search in Russia.

 When you receive an invitation to the Russian job interview, you may apply for a Russian visa and Russia work permit.
 Then prepare yourself for a job interview and take a look at the Russian dress code because how you dress is one of the most important attributes in not being hired for available jobs.